 - 502.18a Cycling is an activated ability that functions only while the card with cycling is in a player's hand.
-The phrase "Cycling [cost]" means "[Cost], Discard this card from your hand: Draw a card.
-Play this ability only if this card is in your hand." - 502.18b Although the cycling ability is playable only if the card is in a player's hand, it continues to exist while the card is in play.
+The phrase "Cycling [cost]" means "[Cost], Discard this card from your hand: Draw a card." - 502.18b Although the cycling ability is playable only if the card is in a player's hand, it continues to exist while the card is in play.
 Therefore cards with cycling will be affected by effects that depend on a card in a graveyard or a permanent having one or more activated abilities.